OnrampLab/interstellar-antd/README.md

-# interstellar-antd
+# transstellar-antd

-A ant design component for pytest based on interstellar framework.
+A ant design component for pytest based on transstellar framework.